liangzheng816/OfficeDocs-SharePoint/migration/mm-box-step2-scan-assess.md

 1. Once the scan is complete, select **Download reports** from the menu bar for *summary* reports.

    ![add source paths manually in Box](media/mm-add-source-path.png)

 2. Highlight a selected Box user, and select **Download scan log**  to download a *detailed* scan report of that user account. </br>

 ## Managing users who own large amounts of data

 Upon completing your scan, download the Scan reports and review/address any large source data owners.

-A migration task (Box user) should not exceed 100,000 items or 1 TB of data.
+A migration task (Box user) shouldn't exceed 100,000 items or 1 TB of data.
 To enable faster transfers, users with large data sets should be divided into smaller migration tasks based on their root folders.

 To split a user into multiple migration tasks, follow these steps: